-Rear Admiral Susan J. Blumenthal, M.D., M.P.A. served as U.S. Assistant Surgeon General and Senior Global Health Advisor in the U.S. Department of Health and Human Services (HHS), where her work for over 20 years as a top Federal government leader focused on a broad range of public health and science issues facing the Nation and world.
+Rear Admiral Susan J. Blumenthal, M.D., M.P.A. served for more than two decades as a top Federal government health official in the Administrations of four U.S Presidents where her work focused on a broad range of public health and science issues facing the Nation and world.
+She served as U.S. Assistant Surgeon General, the country’s first Deputy Assistant Secretary for Women’s Health, Director of the Office on Women’s Health, and as Senior Global Health Advisor in the U.S. Department of Health and Human Services (HHS).
 She is an internationally recognized medical expert and leader who has been a major force in bringing important public health issues including women’s health, global health, disease, obesity, and violence prevention, and mental illness to increased scientific and public attention, helping to place them at the top of our nation’s health care agenda.
 Dr. Blumenthal has also been involved in the national public health response to terrorism, emergency preparedness, biotechnology issues, and emerging disease threats including pandemic flu and AIDS.
 She has established many international health collaborations including a Middle East Health Initiative.
 She was a pioneer in applying information technology to improve health and was among the first in the government to use the Internet for health education, envisioning and establishing several award winning health websites.
 Dr. Blumenthal was decorated with the Distinguished Service Medal of the U.S. Public Health Service, its highest honor, “for distinguished and pioneering leadership, groundbreaking contributions and dedicated public service that has improved the health of women, our Nation, and the world.”

 In recognition of her pioneering leadership in women’s health, Dr. Blumenthal served from 1993-1997 as the country’s first ever Deputy Assistant Secretary for Women’s Health within the U.S. Department of Health and Human Services.
 In this position, she developed innovative national initiatives, provided oversight and coordinated a $4 billion dollar budget of research, services, education programs and activities.
 She worked across the agencies and regional offices of the U.S. Department of Health and Human Services, including NIH, CDC, CMS, and the FDA, to ensure that our national health programs targeted the unique needs of women.
 Dr. Blumenthal served as an advisor to the White House on women’s health and worked with governmental organizations, consumer and health care professional groups to advance women’s health in the United States and internationally.
 Her accomplishments include developing a coordinated national approach to women’s health that dramatically increased public and scientific attention to these issues, establishing National Centers of Excellence on Women’s Health at academic centers across the country to serve as models for women’s health care nationwide, forging international partnerships, launching a coalition of 80 groups on AIDS in women, and creating initiatives on osteoporosis, obesity, nutrition, physical activity, diabetes, and disease prevention that brought together federal agencies, private sector organizations and the media to respond to these public health problems.
 Additionally, Dr. Blumenthal made the fight against cancer in women a top priority.
 She served as the Co-Chair and was responsible for the coordination and implementation of a Presidential Initiative on Breast Cancer that catalyzed many new programs to accelerate progress in the fight against this disease.
 She also organized a major public/private sector initiative on ovarian cancer.
 Dr. Blumenthal initiated a unique collaboration with the CIA, NASA and DOD called “From Missiles to Mammograms” that transferred imaging technology used for military and space purposes to improve the early detection of breast cancer.